Where do lions live?

 While most cat species are solitary, the lion is an exception.
 It has developed a social system based on teamwork, division of labor, and an extended family unit.
 The average pride consists of about 15 individuals, with five to 10 females, their young, and two or three territorial males.
 These are usually brothers or pride mates who have formed a coalition to protect their females.

-When resting, lions seem to enjoy good fellowship with lots of touching, head rubbing, licking, and purring.
+When resting, which may be up to 20 hours a day, lions seem to enjoy good fellowship with lots of touching, head rubbing, licking, and purring.

 Their parenting styles are wildly different.